 Implementing data-based decision making and data-driven instruction; combating teacher burnout

 Since taking over management, ReGeneration campuses have moved from the bottom 17% of Illinois schools in 2012 to the top 39% of all schools statewide in 2015 through application of a rigorous college prep and character mission.
-Currently, all three campuses rank in the top ten of Illinois schools with similar demographics.
-But, there is still work to be done.
-For the 2016-17 school year, ReGeneration was looking for new ways to help their student achieve while also combating the pressing and all-too-familiar problem of teacher burnout and climbing attrition rates.
+Currently, all three campuses rank in the top ten of Illinois schools with similar demographics, but there is still work to be done.
+For the 2016-17 school year, ReGeneration was looking for new ways to help their students achieve while also combating the pressing and all-too-familiar problems of teacher burnout and high attrition rates.

 ReGeneration administers a series of math and ELA interim assessments throughout the school year.
 Interim assessments are a powerful tool, helping teachers and administrators better understand, track, and evaluate student performance and growth.
 In past years, however, many ReGeneration teachers - already overburdened and under resourced - were unable to grade the assessments and they ultimately sat collecting dust.
 Or worse, teachers sacrificed an entire professional development day grading exams but had no time for the analysis and action planning that drive student achievement, rendering the scores meaningless.
 It was a blow to teacher sustainability.
 Plus, when students learn there is no consequence to their performance, performance suffers and the importance of the assessment is diminished.